Tri-Cities DAV Chapter 95 Oceanside, California

 What is the DAV's Dues Structure?

-After a minimum down p[ayment of $40 toward your life membership, you will receive your memberhship card.
-The remaining balance isp paid in interest-free installments.
-All dues payments redeived are applied to your life membership account.
-Apply online for as little as $10 with a recurring monthly credit card payment at dav,org/membership/join-dav.
-Thank you for becoming a member.
+After we collect a minimum of $40 toward your life membership, you will receive your membership card and full access to DAV’s Member Advantages Program.
+The remaining balance is paid in interest-free installments.
+All dues payments received are applied to your life membership account.
+Life membership payments are non-refundable and are not tax deductible.

 Life membership payments are non-refundable and are not tax deductible